cginternals/cpplocate/README.md

 in a global directory such as /usr/share or C:\Users\...\AppData, while for self-contained installs they might be located relative to the executable.
-When projects are deployed using software installers or archives, the final location can be controlled by the user installing the software, therefore it cannot be known at build time.
+When projects are deployed using software installers or archives, the final location can be controlled by the user installing the software, therefore it cannot be known at build-time.
 The situation gets even more complicated when an application does not only need access to its own data assets, but depends on other modules, such as dynamic libraries or even plugins, which bring their own data.
 However, a software should be able to locate its data assets as easy as possible and still be relocatable for typical deployment